google/pytype/DESCRIPTION.rst

 ::

    [pytype]
    inputs = package_name

 Now you can run the no-argument command ``pytype`` to type-check the package.
-It's also easy to add pytype to your automated testing; see this
+It’s also easy to add pytype to your automated testing; see this
 `example <https://github.com/google/importlab/blob/master/.travis.yml>`__
 of a GitHub project that runs pytype on Travis.